Senior Recruitment Consultant - MedTech

 Create job alert

-Established Search is expanding its team to provide recruitment solutions within MedTech, Digital Health and Life Sciences.
-You will work globally within the core medical devices market in which Established Search has prior knowledge, existing client relationships and a recognised brand presence.
+Established Search is delighted to announce the expansion of our team, you will join a team dedicated to providing recruitment solutions within MedTech, Digital health and Life Sciences.
+You will work globally within a core medical devices market in which Established Search have prior knowledge, existing experience, established client relationships and a recognised brand presence to support your journey in this field.

 Responsibilities:

-• Become a specialist within the MedTech, Digital Health and Life Sciences sectors, demonstrating deep expertise.
+• Become a specialist within the MedTech, Digital health and Life Sciences sectors, demonstrating unparalleled expertise.

 • Talent identification, headhunting and screening of candidates.